 Map Milwaukee is no longer a single application, but is a suite of applications with targeted data and functionality.
-But users still have the ability to add any available map layer to any of the map applications using the Add Map Layer tool*.
+Users still have the ability to add any available map layer to any of the map applications using the Add Map Layer tool*.
 Users also have access to advanced tools including querying data, drawing, measuring distance and areas, and exporting data to a spreadsheet*.
-Our goal is to provide map applications that provide useful data and are easy to use, while also providing advanced functionality to experienced or curious users.
+Our goal is to provide map applications that provide useful data and are easy to use, while also providing advanced functionality for experienced or curious users.

 * Link to PDF tip sheets with instructions.

 Need a map layer not automatically available in one of the applications?
 You have the option of adding map layers from any Map Milwaukee Services (or the internet, for that matter).
 Here are some documents to help you out:

 - Step-by-step guide to added map services as layers to Map Milwaukee applications.

 - Links to REST endpoints - more details about each service.